djplaner/memex/docs/sense/Teaching/Mathematics/what-is-mathematics.md

 > Understanding something really deeply has to do with the ability to change your perspective

 An equation is showing two different perspectives of the same thing.

+> every mathematical equation where you see the equality sign, it's an analogy between two things dn you're expressing that in a language

 Uses many visual and aural example to illustrate.